sublime-music/sublime-music/docs/adapter-api.rst

 .. tip::

-   While developing the adapter, setting ``is_available`` to ``True`` will indicate to the UI that your adapter is always ready to service requests.
+   While developing the adapter, setting ``can_service_requests`` to ``True`` will indicate to the UI that your adapter is always ready to service requests.
 This can be a useful debugging tool.

 .. note::